-20. Every effort should be pursued to lift remaining legal and administrative obstacles to the cross-border operation of venture capital.
-The Commission is invited to present proposals for putting in place an EU wide venture capital scheme building on the EIF and in cooperation with national operators, as well as for scaling up the Risk Sharing Finance Facility and for assessing how best to meet the needs of fast growing innovative companies through a marketbased approach.
-The Commission is also invited to explore the feasibility of a Small Business Innovation Research Scheme in order to support young innovative companies, which could be managed on the model of the European Research Council.
+- 21. Rapid progress is required in key areas of the digital economy to ensure the creation of the Digital Single Market by 2015, including the promotion and protection of creativity, the development of e-commerce and the availability of public sector information. - 22.
+Every effort should be pursued to lift remaining legal and administrative obstacles to the cross-border operation of venture capital.
+The Commission is invited to present proposals by the end of 2011: - for putting in place an EU wide venture capital scheme building on the EIF and other financial institutions and in cooperation with national operators; - for scaling up the Risk Sharing Finance Facility; - and for assessing how best to meet the needs of fast growing innovative companies through a market-based approach.
+In this connection the Commission is also invited to explore the feasibility of a Small Business Innovation Research Scheme.